Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## Elixir

 Created by a Ruby-lover who wanted to use Erlang's BEAM VM with a modern functional language.
-The new hotest language for building a website.
+The new hottest language for building a website.

 ## Python